Wesley Chan

 Wesley Chan (Wesley Tien-Houi, born 1978) is an American venture capitalist and the co-founder and managing partner of venture capital firm FPV.
 A graduate in computer science from the Massachusetts Institute of Technology, Chan first became known from his work in the early days of Google, founding Google Analytics and Google Voice, and for building Google's early advertising system.

 While at Google, Chan developed an expertise as a venture capitalist, serving as a founding General Partner of Google Ventures, before moving to Felicis Ventures in 2014, then co-founding his own firm, FPV, in 2022.
 Through his first decade in venture capital, he gained attention as an early investor in many well known biotech, technology, and software startups, including Canva, Flexport, Guild Education, RobinHood, AngelList, Plaid, and Ring.

 Early life and education

-Chan studied at the MIT Electrical Engineering and Computer Science Department, earning his S.B. and S.M.
+Chan studied at the MIT Electrical Engineering and Computer Science Department, earning his B.S. and S.M.
 (2001) degrees.
 While earning his masters, he did his graduate research at the MIT Media Lab.